Fix MS Access Database Error 3049: Cannot Open Access Database

 Attempt to import and restore data from the corrupt db into a new Access database.
 To do so, follow these steps:

-Step 2: Click the External Data tab, and select Access on Import & Link menu.
+- Click the External Data tab, and select Access on the Import & Link menu.

-Step 5: In Import Objects dialog box, click the tab depending on the objects you want to restore.
+- In the Import Objects dialog box, click the tab depending on the objects you want to restore.
 For instance, choose ‘Forms’ to import forms from the source db into the new one.

 NOTE: Click the ‘Select All’ button if you wish to restore all the objects.